Rybec/pyRTOS/README.md

 <ul>

 This begins execution.
 This function will only return when all tasks have terminated.
-In most cases, tasks will not teriminate and this will never return.
+In most cases, tasks will not terminate and this will never return.

 </ul><ul>

 `scheduler` - When this argument is left with its default value, the default scheduler is used.
 Since no other schedulers currently exist, this is really only useful if you want to write your own scheduler.
 Otherwise, just call `start()` without an argument.
 This should be called only after you have added all tasks.
 Additional tasks can be added while the scheduler is running (within running tasks), but this should generally be avoided.
 (A better option, if you need to have a task that is only activated once some condition is met, is to create the task and then immediately suspend it.
 This will not prevent the initialization code from running though.
-If you need to prevent intialization code from running until the task is unsuspended, you can place the first yield in the task before initialization instead of after.)
+If you need to prevent initialization code from running until the task is unsuspended, you can place the first yield in the task before initialization instead of after.)

 </ul>